kachristensen/Current-Dnd-Campaigns/Session Notes/19 -  Maghaven III (8-31-25).md

 >

 ## Notes
 - Voice asked "who goes there", big gooey red slime full of corpses, said this place is this home.
 Found rotting corpses and integrated them into his body.
-He has their memories as well, ambushed by something in the water, long slippery.
+It has their memories as well, ambushed by something in the water, long slippery.
+	- It was born only recently, used to be an ooze.
+Perse named it Red.
+It doesn't know what its purpose is.